chuck-hilyard/docker-jenkins-master/README.md

 * Docker installed on your local dev machine
 * plugins.txt lists all the extra plugins to be installed during runtime
+* repos.txt lists all the github repos added as projects to jenkins
 * .xml files are used by the general jenkins configuration

 ### Installing